cordercorder/knn-models/examples/es_knnmt/README.md

 multi_domin_corpus=/path/to/multi-domin-corpus
 data_bin=/path/to/multi-domin-data-bin/${domain}
 checkpoint=/path/to/pretrained_model/wmt19.de-en.ffn8192.pt
-elastic_password="please fill the password of the elastic user here" index_name="please fill the name of index here"
+elastic_password="please fill in the password of the elastic user here" index_name="please fill in the name of index here"

 max_tokens=8000